amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

 build host and every database and service the application needs access to for the integration tests (including selenium tets) are run on docker containers on the host itself.

-I am overall very impressed with the docker experience on Windows.
-All docker features I am familiar with and needed access to just worked.
+All docker features I was familiar with on Linux and needed access on Windows to just worked.
 The experience was definitely 100x better on Windows Server than on Windows 10 (more on this soon).
 But, considering that this was for a CI environment, it didn't matter.
 I only wish, I had moved to Windows Server earlier for my experimentation.

 Next, I share some of my findings in detail that may be useful to others.